Wesleyan portrait of Oriana S. Fisher

 Oriana S. Fisher

 The Fisher lab investigates how bacteria respond and adapt to changes in their environments.
-We use a variety of complementary approaches spanning X-ray crystallography, bioinorganic chemistry, biochemistry, biophysics, and microbiology to pursue two primary research areas, described below.
-Our longer-term goals for both of these research areas are to harness our findings to develop novel treatments for bacterial infections.
+We use a variety of complementary approaches spanning X-ray crystallography, bioinorganic chemistry, biochemistry, biophysics, and microbiology to investigate metal usage and enzyme mechanisms.
+Our longer-term goals are to harness our findings to develop novel treatments for bacterial infections.

 Academic Affiliations